Road collision types: Head-on collisions

-Head-on collisions often have poor outcomes because of the speed involved when the collision takes place.
+A head-on collision occurs when two vehicles travelling in opposite directions (more or less) collide frontally with each other.
 The typical cause of head-on collisions is when one vehicle inadvertently strays into the path of an oncoming vehicle.
 However, the root cause sometimes lies in a steering overcorrection after veering to the side of the road as opposed to the centre.
+Head-on collisions often have poor outcomes because of the speed involved when the collision takes place.
+In a head-on collision, the vehicle speeds are additive—the effective collision speed is the sum of the speeds of the two vehicles.
+This means that, for example, if two vehicles both moving at 45 MPH collide head-on, the effective crash speed is 90 MPH; if the weights of both vehicles are about the same, then the crash forces experienced by the occupants of both vehicles will be essentially equal to those forces that would be experienced if one of the vehicles were travelling at 90 MPH and the other vehicle was stopped (with its brakes released) when the collision occurred.
+(If one vehicle is heavier than the other, the crash physics are not symmetrical and the 90 MPH of total crash speed will be apportioned differently depending on the actual speed of each vehicle, as the kinetic energy of each vehicle depends on both its speed and its weight.)

 Risk of head-on collisions

 The likelihood of head-on collision is at its greatest on roads with narrow lanes, sharp curves, no separation of lanes of opposing traffic and high volumes of traffic.
 Crash severity, measured as risk of death and injury, and repair costs to vehicles, increases as speed increases.

 Therefore, the roads with the greatest risk of head-on collision are busy single-carriageway roads outside urban areas where speeds are highest.

-Contrast this with motorways, which rarely have a high risk of head-on collision in spite of the high speeds involved, because of the median separation treatments such as cable barriers, concrete step barriers, Jersey barriers, metal crash barriers, and wide medians.
+Contrast this with motorways, which rarely have a high risk of head-on collision in spite of the high speeds involved, because of the median separation treatments such as cable barriers, concrete step barriers, Jersey barriers, metal traffic barriers, and wide medians.